boldfield/elasticsearch-manager/README.md

 The Elasticsearch cluster is currently: green
 ```

-## Restart a single node by ip
+## Restart a single node by ip or hostname
 ```
-$ elasticsearch-manager --ip-address 127.0.0.1 \
+$ elasticsearch-manager --hostname localhost \
-                        --port 9200 status \
+                        --port 9200 \
                         restart-node
 ```

+If using a dns name, confirm that the dns resolves to a single host.
+If a record
+that references a load balancer is used, the behavior of this command is
+undefined.

 ## Perform a rolling restart of a cluster
 ```